tj-tusharjain/azure-compute-docs/articles/virtual-machines/windows/hybrid-use-benefit-licensing.md

 ---
 # Explore Azure Hybrid Benefit for Windows VMs

-You can use Azure Hybrid Benefit for Windows Server to use on-premises core licenses for Windows Server to get Windows virtual machines on Azure at a reduced cost.
-You also can use Azure Hybrid Benefit for Windows Server to deploy new virtual machines with Windows OS.
+Maximize your on-premises core licenses for Windows Server to get Windows virtual machines (VMs) on Azure at a reduced cost through Azure Hybrid Benefit for Windows Server.
+You also can use Azure Hybrid Benefit for Windows Server to deploy new VMs that run the Windows OS.

 This article describes the steps to deploy new VMs with Azure Hybrid Benefit for Windows Server and how to update existing running VMs.

 To qualify for Azure Hybrid Benefit for Windows Server, you need on-premises core licenses for Windows Server from an applicable program with active Software Assurance or qualifying subscription licenses.
 Software Assurance and qualifying subscription licenses are available only as part of certain commercial licensing agreements.
-To learn more about commercial licensing, see [Microsoft Licensing Resources](https://www.microsoft.com/licensing/default).
+To learn more about commercial licensing, see [Microsoft licensing resources](https://www.microsoft.com/licensing/default).
 To learn more about Windows Server core licenses, see [Windows Server product licensing](https://www.microsoft.com/licensing/product-licensing/windows-server).

+You can use Azure Hybrid Benefit for Windows Server with any VMs running Windows Server OS in all regions, including VMs that have additional software, such as SQL Server or third-party Azure Marketplace software.

+## Limitations

-You need a minimum of 8 core licenses (Datacenter or Standard editions) per VM.
-For example, 8 core licenses are required, even if you run a 4-core instance.
-You can also run instances larger than 8 cores by allocating licenses equal to the core size of the instance.
+To use Azure Hybrid Benefit for Windows Server, you must a minimum of 8 core licenses (Datacenter edition or Standard edition) per VM.
+For example, even if you run a 4-core instance, 8 core licenses are required.
+You also can run instances larger than 8 cores by allocating licenses equal to the core size of the instance.
 For example, 12 core licenses are required for a 12-core instance.

 For customers who have processor licenses, each processor license is equivalent to 16 core licenses.

 > [!IMPORTANT]
 >
-> - Workloads that use Azure Hybrid Benefit can run only during the Software Assurance or subscription license term.
-When the Software Assurance or subscription license term approaches expiration, you must renew your agreement with either Software Assurance or a subscription license, disable the Azure Hybrid Benefit functionality, or deprovision workloads that use Azure Hybrid Benefit.
+> - Workloads that use Azure Hybrid Benefit for Windows Server can run only during the Software Assurance or subscription license term.
+When the Software Assurance or subscription license term approaches expiration, you must renew your agreement with either Software Assurance or a subscription license, disable the Azure Hybrid Benefit for Windows Server functionality, or deprovision workloads that use Azure Hybrid Benefit for Windows Server.
 >
 > - The Microsoft Product Terms for your program take precedence over the information that's presented in this article.
 For more information, see [Microsoft Azure Product Terms](https://www.microsoft.com/licensing/terms/productoffering/MicrosoftAzure) and select your program to show the terms.

-You can use Azure Hybrid Benefit for Windows Server with any VMs running Windows Server OS in all regions, including VMs that have additional software, such as SQL Server or third-party Azure Marketplace software.

 ## Classic VMs

-For classic VMs, only deploying a new VM from an on-premises custom image is supported.
-To take advantage of the Azure Hybrid Benefit capabilities that this article describes, you must first migrate classic VMs to Azure Resource Manager model VMs.
+For classic VMs, the only supported option is deploying a new VM from an on-premises custom image.
+To take advantage of the Azure Hybrid Benefit for Windows Server capabilities that this article describes, you must first migrate classic VMs to Azure Resource Manager model VMs.

 [!INCLUDE [classic-vm-deprecation](../includes/classic-vm-deprecation.md)]

 ## How to use Azure Hybrid Benefit for Windows Server

-You have several options to use Windows virtual machines with Azure Hybrid Benefit.
+You have several options to use Windows virtual machines with Azure Hybrid Benefit for Windows Server.
 You can:

 - Deploy VMs from one of the provided Windows Server images on Azure Marketplace.
 - Upload a custom VM and deploy by using an Azure Resource Manager template or Azure PowerShell.